Good News on Carbon Tax Rebates, but the Wait Isn’t Over!

 On October 1, 2024, the federal government announced that it will return $2.5 billion in carbon tax rebates to small businesses by December 2024.
 This applies to businesses that filed their 2023 year-end tax return by the July 15, 2024, deadline.

-Rebates will be based on the number of T4s issued by an employer, including those issued to the business owner, their family, part-time, and seasonal workers, as well as for positions that turn over.
+Rebates are based on the number of T4s issued by an employer, including those issued to the business owner, their family, part-time, and seasonal workers, as well as for positions that turn over.

 On November 6, CFIB sent a letter to Minister Freeland voicing our strong opposition to the rebate being taxed as business income.
-On November 12, she confirmed that the rebate will be tax free – all thanks to CFIB!
+Since then, she has confirmed several times that the rebates will be tax-free – all thanks to CFIB!
+However, the CRA maintains that it will continue to collect tax on rebates until legislation is passed that confirms this change.
+On March 14, 2025, the Liberal government scrapped the federal carbon tax for consumers, effective April 1, 2025.

 Carbon Tax Rebate Calculator